Soccer Nova Scotia: History

-Previous to 1912, association football from an organized and civilian standpoint was conspicuous by its absence.
-A club had appeared now and again, in Halifax, "Like a shooting star," but was not able to live on account of having no opposition.
+Prior to 1912, there was no association football for civilians.
+A club had appeared now and again, in Halifax, "like a shooting star," but was not able to live on account of having no opposition.

 During the early spring of 1912 one, Mr. L. Leach conceived the idea of forming an Association Football Club at the Nova Scotia Car Works, and with Messrs Bradshaw, Wilkinson, R.G.
 Costley, H.J.
 Brownhill, H. Hall, J.S.
 Rose and F.J.
 Rowley co-operating with him the N.S.
 Car Works club was founded on April 2, 1912.
-These officers were very enthusiastic and completed the first season of eight matches by calling on thirty five men and boys, to complete their team.
+These officers were very enthusiastic and completed the first season of eight matches by calling on thirty-five men and boys, to complete their team.